erpnet/ErpNet.FP/PROTOCOL.md

 NOTE: Asynchrounous execution (through the asyncTimeout parameter) is available for all print requests.

 ### Example request body
-It is the same as when calling Print Receipt.
+Тhe same as when calling Print Receipt.

 ### Example response
 ```json